raphaelbastide/1962/INSTRUCTIONS.md

 Plant or animals needs water or food to live, a key "Additional water" or "Additional food" can be created, with scalable values such as units "|".
 Exemple for four water additions:

     Additional water: ||||

+#### Circular objects

+It should have a "Diameter" instead of a "Width".

+#### Object origins

+Default object origins usually are object's closest angle to the main origin.
+It can be confusing for some objects, in this case, It is better to precise the object origin in the "Position description" key:

+    Position description: Vertical, origin is the bottom center of the stick